1995parham-teaching/c-lecture/README.md

 - teaching assistents and how to contact them.

 ## Requirements

+To build the lectures you will need the following packages:

 ```sh
 sudo tlmgr install datetime2 fmtcount algorithm2e ifoddpage relsize tracklang